GSA/digitalgov.gov/content/services/common-questions-about-dap-faq.md

   * Use _setDomain with a leading period
   * Use the old Urchin tracking code

 The current deployment is designed to insulate itself from and be unobtrusive to existing implementations.
 The government-wide tool looks at the existing cookies and adjusts its own configuration to match the existing GA code configuration.
 The only caveat is if your existing customizations changed cookie timeout periods.
-In these unusual cases, this code will write to the same cookies with the standard timeout periods.¬ Learn more about¬ [incorporating the DAP tool into your current metrics program](https://www.digitalgov.gov/services/dap/ "DAP: Digital Analytics Program").
+In these unusual cases, this code will write to the same cookies with the standard timeout periods.
+Learn more about [incorporating the DAP tool into your current metrics program](https://www.digitalgov.gov/services/dap/ "DAP: Digital Analytics Program").

 ### What kind of testing was done to ensure that the code doesn‚Äôt cause conflicts with other script-based code already in use?